 The importance of timely nutrition

-So now you know that pre and post workout nutrition is important, but how exactly will it affect your performance in the gym, and after?
-First off, it’s important to always keep in mind one simple rule: your body creates ATP (energy) mostly from the carbohydrates you consume that get converted into glucose, which means that if you want to perform at your best, you should have a carb-rich meal before you head to the gym.
+So now you know that pre and post-workout nutrition is essential, but how will it affect your performance in the gym and after?
+First off, it’s necessary to always keep in mind one simple rule: your body creates ATP (energy) mainly from the carbohydrates you consume that get converted into glucose, which means that if you want to perform at your best, you should have a carb-rich meal before you head to the gym.

-But eating sweet potato chips is not enough, you should also sprinkle in some protein to ensure that your body has the resources needed to prevent muscle breakdown during training.
-Now, as far as post workout nutrition goes, this is the time when you want to fuel up with plenty of protein to support the recovery process.
-It’s also a good idea to balance your meal out with carbs and fats to regain that lost energy.
+But eating sweet potato chips is not enough.
+You should also sprinkle in some protein to ensure your body has the resources to prevent muscle breakdown during training.
+Post-workout nutrition is when you want to fuel up with plenty of protein to support recovery.
+Balancing your meal with carbs and fats is also a good idea to regain that lost energy.

 Fueling up for the workout